bthate/tripbot/README.rst

 TRIPBOT also has the possibility to serve as a UDP to IRC relay where you can send UDP packages to the bot and have txt displayed on the channel.

-use the tripleudp program to send text via the bot to the channel on the irc
+use the `tripbot udp` command to send text via the bot to the channel on the irc
 server:

 ::

- $ tail -f /var/log/syslog | tripleudp
+ $ tail -f /var/log/syslog | tripbot udp

 to send the tail output to the IRC channel

 you can use python3 code to send a UDP packet to the bot, it's unencrypted txt send to the bot and display on the joined channels.

-to send a udp packet to okbot in python3:
+to send a udp packet to tripbot in python3:

 ::